Add user controls for data slicing and dicing

 events-bubble-up architecture.

-s, they're an ES6 data structure that ensures
+If you don't know about Sets, they're an ES6 data structure that ensures

 every entry is unique.
 Just like a mathematical set.
 They're pretty fast.